Deep Dynamics: Vehicle Dynamics Modeling with a Physics-Constrained Neural Network for Autonomous Racing: Experiments Results

 \subsection{Open-Loop Testing}

-To highlight the inadequacy of presuming precise knowledge of the ground truth moment of inertia, $I_z$, we trained three distinct iterations of the DPM: one given the ground truth value, termed DPM (GT); another with a value inflated by 20\%, labeled DPM (+20\%); and a third with a value reduced by 20\%, referred to as DPM (-20\%).
-The DPM (GT) offers a comparison against the best possible DPM while the others provide a comparison against models that are more realistic.
-While the choice of a $20\%$ deviation is arbitrary, it serves to emulate real-world scenarios where the exact value of the moment of inertia is unknown.
+To highlight the limitation of presuming precise knowledge of the moment of inertia, $I_z$, we trained three distinct iterations of the DPM: one given the ground truth value, termed DPM (GT); another with a value inflated by 20\%, labeled DPM (+20\%); and a third with a value reduced by 20\%, referred to as DPM (-20\%).
+The DPM (GT) offers a comparison against the best possible DPM while the others provide a comparison against more realistic models.
+While the choice of a $20\%$ deviation is arbitrary, it serves to emulate real-world scenarios where the exact value of $I_z$ is unknown.

 Table \ref{tab:sim_rmse} shows the RMSE, $\epsilon_{max}$, ADE, and FDE for the DDM and DPM variants on $\mathcal{D}^{\text{test}}_{\text{sim}}$ and $\mathcal{D}^{\text{test}}_{\text{real}}$.
-In simulation, our Deep Dynamics Model outperforms all variants of the DPM by over 4 orders of magnitude in terms of both RMSE and $\epsilon_{max}$ on $v_x$ and 2 orders of magnitude for $v_y$ and $\omega$.
+In simulation, the DDM outperforms all variants of the DPM by over 3 orders of magnitude in terms of both RMSE and $\epsilon_{max}$ on $v_x$ and $\omega$, and 2 orders of magnitude for RMSE and $\epsilon_{max}$ on $v_y$.
 On real data, DDM surpasses the DPM and its variants in terms of RMSE and $\epsilon_{max}$ by over $8\%$ for $v_x$, $56\%$ for $v_y$, and $53\%$ for $\omega$ in comparison to the best DPM.
 DDM's ability to predict velocities with high accuracy translates into more precise future position predictions, as evidenced by its lowest ADE, and FDE across both simulated and real data.
 Even when given the ground-truth value of $I_z$, the DPM still exhibited ADE and FDE nearly 2 orders of magnitude worse for both metrics.
-The highest performing DPM on the real data performed worse than the DDM as well, with 26\% higher ADE and 36\% higher FDE.
+The best DPM on the real data performed worse as well, with 26\% higher ADE and 36\% higher FDE.